-As a data processor, we comply with our contractual obligations and act only on the documented instructions of the data controller.
-As a data processor, we:
+As a data processor, we must comply with our contractual obligations and act only on the documented instructions of the data controller.
+If we at any point determine the purpose and means of processing out with the instructions of the controller, we shall be considered a data controller and therefore breach our contract with the controller and have the same liability as the controller.
+As a data processor, we must:

-- Do not use a sub-processor without written authorisation of the data controller - Co-operate fully with the ICO or other supervisory authority - Ensure the security of the processing - Keep accurate records of processing activities - Notify the controller of any personal data breaches
+- Not use a sub-processor without written authorisation of the data controller - Co-operate fully with the ICO or other supervisory authority - Ensure the security of the processing - Keep accurate records of processing activities - Notify the controller of any personal data breaches

-If there is any doubt about how we handle data, contact the DPO for clarification.
+If you are in any doubt about how we handle data, contact the DPO for clarification.